LOADING ...

 (Spoken)

-He was an old country doctor
+He was just an old doctor

 In a little Kentucky